gvtienen/7_segment_LED_clock/README.md

  * PlatformIO should automatically download libraries and compile the code
  * Click on Upload (or Ctrl+Alt+U)

+ ## VSCode
+ * Open the project folder in VSCode and let it install PlatformIO IDE
+ * Click on Build
+ * Click on Upload

 # Notes:
  * Do not connect the USB together with the power supply to the LED-clock
  * Do not keep the LED-clock running via the USB power, it will get too hot